 Overall, GAAP gross margin improved by approximately 310 basis points as a percentage of net sales in comparison to Fiscal 2020 driven by higher sell through and leverage of store occupancy expenses.
 These impacts were slightly offset by a higher mix of e-commerce sales, which carry a lower margin due to incremental shipping costs, and an increase in the LCM inventory reserve.
 Logistics expenses were higher year over year in dollars, but decreased slightly as a percentage of net sales.
-The uncertainty of the COVID-19 pandemic and its impact on inventory valuations contributed to a large increase in the LCM inventory reserve in the first quarter of Fiscal 2021.
-Although aged inventory and the related reserve declined after the first quarter, there was still a net \$3.0 million LCM expense impact in Fiscal 2021.
+The uncertainty of the COVID-19 pandemic and its impact on inventory valuations contributed to a large increase in the LCM inventor, there was still a net \$3.0 million LCM expense impact in Fiscal 2021.
 This amount was excluded from the non-GAAP gross margin figure.
 Store occupancy costs decreased approximately 160 basis points as a percentage of net sales year over year due to leverage generated from increased sales revenue.